 Best boiler cover

-Save £100s on boiler and home emergency cover
+Save £100s on boiler and home emergency insurance

 If you're worried about your boiler or central heating system failing, boiler breakdown cover is designed to help if things go wrong.
 Energy providers often try and flog it at sometimes inflated prices, but you don't need to take it.
 This guide explains what you need to know about boiler cover, whether you need it, plus our top-pick policies if you do decide that cover is right for you.